Logical qubits with erasure conversion using metastable neutral atoms: Methods

 \subsection{QEC circuit implementation}

 The $[[4,2,2]]$ code is a four-qubit error detection code with stabilizers $X_1X_2X_3X_4$ and $Z_1Z_2Z_3Z_4$.
-The logical states we demonstrate are Greenberger-Horne-Zeilinger(GHZ) states:
+The logical states we demonstrate are Greenberger-Horne-Zeilinger (GHZ) states:

-More details of the code can be found in Ref \cite{grassl_codes_1997, linke_fault-tolerant_2017}.
+More details of the code can be found in Ref.~\citesupp{grassl_codes_1997, linke_fault-tolerant_2017}.

-The encoding circuits for both states are presented in Fig.~\ref{fig:full_circuits}a and b.
+The encoding circuits for both states are presented in Extended Data Fig.~\ref{fig:full_circuits}a and b.
 The state preparation circuit is fault-tolerant to a single physical error (Pauli or atom loss/leakage) when postselecting on a flag qubit.
 In the absence of errors, the flag qubit is expected to be in the bright state ($\ket{0}$) at the end of the preparation circuit.
 The circuit is structured so that any high-weight errors originate only from the flag qubit.
 Whether the single physical error is of Pauli or leakage type, it results in a dark readout on the flag qubit.

-Fig.~\ref{fig:full_circuits}c shows the circuits for the ``encode-hold-decode" experiments.
+Extended Data Fig.~\ref{fig:full_circuits}c shows the circuits for the ``encode-hold-decode" experiments.
 Since the GHZ states are four times more sensitive to dephasing than the physical qubits, a simple Hahn echo is applied to mitigate decoherence during the waiting period.
 The circuit depicted in the figure represents measurements in the $X$-basis.
 By omitting the final $R_y\left(\frac{\pi}{2}\right)^{\otimes 4}$ gates, measurements in the $Z$-basis can be performed.
 Outcomes with either all-dark or all-bright detections in the $Z$ ($X$) basis are decoded as the logical state $\ket{00}_L$ ($\ket{++}_L$).
 One potential source of overestimating the decoding success rate arises when the atom loss rate is high, as four lost qubits, which appear dark, may be misinterpreted as the correct logical state.
 To prevent this misinterpretation, we intentionally flip the first and second qubit right before the final transverse measurement and instead expect an outcome of ``dark-dark-bright-bright" or ``bright-bright-dark-dark".

-The $[[4,2,2]]$ code teleportation circuit is showed in Fig.~\ref{fig:full_circuits}e.
+The $[[4,2,2]]$ code teleportation circuit is shown in Extended Data Fig.~\ref{fig:full_circuits}e.
 We interleave logical block transportation and two sets of $R_x(\pi)$ gates to cancel out a small magnetic field gradient between the gate and storage zones.